michaellambgelo/michaellambgelo.github.io/_posts/2021-03-25-cluster-computing.md

 ## Welcome to my newly refabricated weblog!

 I've hosted various blogs across different platforms.
 Way back in the day I played around with Geocities and Xanga.
 Then there were the blessed days of Posterous.
 Most recently I hosted a blog using Ghost.
-In this latest foray, I'll be running one attached to my Github profile using Github:Pages and attempting to focus on more technical subjects.
+In this latest foray, I'll be running one attached to my Github profile using Github:Pages with focus on more technical subjects.

 ## What I'm working on right now